 In the Lifetime of the Buddha

-Later when he heard some of his disciples discussing this, the Buddha told them this story so they knew that the religious leader had done the same thing in the past.
+Later when he heard some of his disciples discussing this, the Buddha told them this story so they knew that this ascetic had made the same spiteful, errant attack in the past.